ChristianBlevens/CommentSectionWebApp/README.md

 Nginx web server configuration.
 Handles HTTPS/TLS termination, HTTP to HTTPS redirects, rate limiting, security headers, and reverse proxying to backend services.
 Core of the security infrastructure.

 **`/docker/generate-dhparam.sh`**
 Shell script that generates Diffie-Hellman parameters for enhanced TLS security.
 Runs automatically on container startup if DH params don't exist.
+Includes automatic installation of OpenSSL if not present in the nginx:alpine image.

-**`/docker/ssl/`** (directory you create)
+**`/docker/ssl/`**
 Directory for SSL certificates.
-You'll copy Let's Encrypt or commercial certificates here.
+Copy your Let's Encrypt or commercial certificates here.
 Contains:
+- `.gitkeep` - Placeholder file to keep directory in version control
+- `renew-ssl.sh` - Automated certificate renewal script that handles stopping/starting services and copying certificates
-- `fullchain.pem` - Certificate chain
+- `fullchain.pem` - Certificate chain (you add this)
-- `privkey.pem` - Private key
+- `privkey.pem` - Private key (you add this)
-- `chain.pem` - Intermediate certificates
+- `chain.pem` - Intermediate certificates (you add this)

+**`/docker/ssl/renew-ssl.sh`**
+Automated SSL certificate renewal script.
+Features:
+- Automatically uses SSL_DOMAIN from root .env file
+- Stops frontend container to free port 80 for renewal
+- Runs certbot renewal
+- Copies new certificates to the SSL directory
+- Sets proper permissions
+- Restarts frontend container
+- Can be run manually or via cron job

 ### Docker Compose Services